 Step 2: Type the command as chkdsk c: /f and hit the enter key.
 CMD will show you that the command can't run as the volume is in use by another process.

-Note: The parameter /f checks for logical issues only, to check physical errors as well, use /r parameter.
+Note: The parameter /f checks for logical issues only, to check physical errors as well, use the/r parameter.